mbarbin/provider/doc/docs/tutorials/provider-explicit/README.md

 ## Conclusion

 In this tutorial, we've demonstrated examples using the provider library that go beyond typical object-oriented patterns.
-We've shown how to write code parametrized by handlers and how to make this work with purely functional functions, as well as with parametrized types.
+We've shown how to write code parametrized by providers and how to make this work with purely functional functions, as well as with parametrized types.

 These techniques should offer convenient ways to parametrize code depending on various needs, and we hope they'll find practical applications in your favorite projects!